luna404/HeRAMS-UserManual/UserGuide_en.md

 	</summary>

 The **Condition** page displays the level of reported damage to MoDS buildings following a standard classification and scale (Not Damaged to Fully Damaged).
 Information is visualized as:
--	a map to spot the distribution and number of health facilities according to the level of builduing damage (i.e. condition);
+-	a map to spot the distribution and number of health facilities according to the level of building damage (i.e. condition);
--	doughnut charts summarizing the reported level of builduing damage by level of severity as well as the distribution of MoDS by type; and
+-	doughnut charts summarizing the reported level of building damage by level of severity as well as the distribution of MoDS by type; and
 -	a table to provide the name of the prioritized localities in terms of damage and their main causes.

 <p align="center">